-What does Functional Nutrition address?
+What does Functional Nutrition Address?

 Firstly, let us look at what nutrition means.
 Nutrition is the intake of food, in consideration of the body’s dietary needs.
 Good nutrition – adequate, balanced diet, enough intake of water, protection from toxins and toxic thoughts and a proper exercise regimen – all contribute to a healthy body.

-When it comes to caring for our body, we focus on masking the symptoms than treating the root cause.
+When it comes to caring for our body, we focus on masking the symptoms rather than treating the root cause.
 For example, if a person is overweight, he or she will usually go join a gym for an external weight loss regimen rather than treating the root cause, which is dietary glycemic overload, food sensitivities, inflamed intestine, intestinal permeability or a chronic hormonal disorder like metabolic syndrome, thyroid or diabetes most of the times.
 Functional Nutrition addresses the root cause of the problem rather than trying to artificially mask the symptoms.

-Think of a leaking boat, conventional efforts are like taking a bucket and bailing out the water it as it fills up.
+Think of a leaking boat, conventional efforts are like taking a bucket and bailing out the water as it fills up.
 That’s like working out to lose weight.
-Its physically and emotionally exhausting and when you stop the water fills up again.
+It's physically and emotionally exhausting and when you stop the water fills up again.
 That’s why people who reduce or stop their workout become overweight again.
 The same goes for other efforts like reducing calories and going on ketosis etc. The moment you stop the effort you become overweight again.

 Functional nutrition says a normal boat should not fill up with water, so we find the leak and fix it.
 The boat is then normal again.
 The boat can have multiple leaks in multiple locations, different boats can have different kinds and sizes of leaks.
-No matter what the problem is we can find and fix it.
-We presented weight gain only as an example, because its very visible.
+No matter what the problem is, we can find and fix it.
+We presented weight gain only as an example, because it's very visible.
 Even if you aren’t overweight, if you aren’t filled with vitality, motivation and joy your boat is leaking in some way.
 And we would be honoured to fix it.
 Because we believe a human life is precious, beautiful and divine.

-Functional Nutrition and its benefits
+Functional Nutrition and its Benefits

-We stress on the optimal food and way of eating for each person to regulate the normal functional of his/her body.
+We stress on the optimal food and way of eating for each person to regulate the normal function of his/her body.
 The most important thing that it does is realign our relationship with food.
 With the increased intake of fresh, uncontaminated, unadulterated, organic food our body begins to regain an ability to heal from an injury or illness.
-It also improves our energy drastically and also our satiety.
+It improves our energy drastically and also our satiety.